Polynomiality properties of tropical refined invariants: Higher genus case

 The integer $l(\Theta)$ is called the \emph{length} of $\Theta$.

-\begin{exa} We depicted in Figure \ref{fig:ex temp} all templates of genus at most 1 and codegree at most 2.
+\begin{exa} We depict in Figure \ref{fig:ex temp} all templates of genus at most 1 and codegree at most 2.
 Note that for a fixed $g$ and $i$, there are finitely many templates of genus $g$ and codegree $i$.

 \end{exa}